raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 # Troubleshooting

-If your program encounters some errors and doesn't work first time you test it, there are some useful programming tips that can help you to identify and fix them.
+If your program encounters some errors and doesn't work the first time you test it, there are some useful programming tips that can help you to identify and fix them.

-## Dealing with Errors and Exceptions
+## Dealing with errors and exceptions

 When Python encounters a problem, it may raise an error or an exception.
 If your program does not handle this situation, it may stop running unexpectedly.